 The short answer is between 8 and 18 months but it varies greatly between different breeds and sizes.

 Females reach sexual maturity (puberty) between 8 and 18 months of age.
-There is a tremendous variability in the maturation age between different breeds and sizes of dogs, and even within a very same breed.
+There is tremendous variability in the maturation age between different breeds and sizes of dogs, and even within a very same breed.

 Have in mind that some female dogs are sometimes having a silent heat: your bitch comes into season but doesn’t show any sign of it.
 You end up waiting for her heat when it has already happened without you noticing.
 It is rather rare though.